Women Storytellers You MUST Follow

 • Wowww the artist that Nneka is.
 If you want depth and inspiration, Nneka Julia is that girl

-• I always leave Nneka video inspired and motivated to dream and create.
+• I always leave Nneka’s videos inspired and motivated to dream and create.
 Her work makes me want to grow as a storyteller.

 • She has a series called “Letters From A Stranger” where she is making 100 short films answering questions.
-It’s amazing so please run – do not walk to her videos.
+It’s amazing so please run and do NOT walk to her videos.

 • She has taught me that videos of depth still serve a purpose online